Masmiseim36/nxpSDK/boards/evkmimxrt685/tfm_examples/tfm_psatest/tfm_psatest_s/readme.txt

 Running..
 Storage Suite
 ******************************************

-TEST: 401 | DESCRIPTION: UID not found check
-[Info] Executing tests from non-secure
+TEST: 401 | DESCRIPTION: UID not found check | UT: ITS [Info] Executing tests from non-secure

 [Info] Executing ITS tests